Omran seeks bids for construction of 5-star hotel in Muscat

 As per the Omran tender notification, all the participating bidders must be specialists in construction and delivery of integrated tourism complex projects as well as mixed-use real estate and tourism development projects.

-The deadline for submitting the bids has been set at July 18.
+The deadline for submitting the bids has been set at July 18.-TradeArabia News Service

 Copyright 2024 Al Hilal Publishing and Marketing Group Provided by SyndiGate Media Inc. (Syndigate.info).